 Tin is also called the "glue" of metals, as it is used to bind things together.
 A little of it is present everywhere in ways that are essential to our quality of life.
 Tin use in vehicles is a good example.
 Tin is a critical component of high tech hardware and electrical vehicles, and also robotics and renewables use the metal.
-We have listed the many uses of tin.
+We have listed the many uses of tin below.
 More in depth information, including market research, can be found on the website of the International Tin Association.
 Their latest presentation from March 2019 on what lies ahead for tin can be found here.

 Thanks to the positive growth forecasts for electronics and solar cell markets, as well as continued conversion to lead-free soldering, the long-term outlook for solder usage remains balanced or slightly positive.

 Tin chemicals for PVC stabilisers, polymer catalysts and numerous other applications is the second largest tin use, with steady growth.
 They look likely to retain this position for the foreseeable future, with new uses in energy materials in prospect longer term.

 Tinplate is mainly used in food cans as well as in some beverage cans, general line cans for chemicals, paints and dry products and also in can ends.
 Global consumption of tinplate remains static or declining with new opportunities in emerging economies and circular economy regulation.

 Tin use in lead-acid batteries, especially in China, is expected to grow steadily with the introduction of more start-stop and microhybrid vehicles as well as growth in alternative energy and telecoms markets.

 Copper alloys including bronze are still widely used in applications ranging from sculpture to electrical products.
 Tin and other alloys, including powders and coatings, are used in brake pads, roofing, engineering, bearings and numerous other ways.
 Traditional pewter giftware is still highly valued and tin wine capsules are used in luxury wines and spirits.